 1) Getting Started with your Irrigation Start-Up Checklist

 In the fall, your irrigation system’s petcock (the small shut-off valve that controls the flow of the water) is opened in order to prevent frozen pipes.
-One of the first things that you need to do on your checklist is to tighten the petcock in order to prevent drips as you go through and open the shut-off valves.
+One of the first things that you need to do on your irrigation start-up checklist is to tighten the petcock in order to prevent drips as you go through and open the shut-off valves.

-1a) Notes About your Backflow Device
+1a) Notes About your Irrigation Backflow Device

-It’s also important to note that even if you are handling your start-up on your own, your backflow still must be tested and certified by the county.
+It’s also important to note that even if you are handling your sprinkler system start-up on your own, your backflow still must be tested and certified by the county.
 Therefore, even if you do not hire an irrigation start-up service, you’ll still need to contact a company that offers backflow testing services.

-1b) Turning it On
+1b) Turning On Your Irrigation

 Once you’ve taken care of those items, it’s time to turn on the irrigation system controller.
 This is likely located in your basement or your garage.
 During the winterization process, it may have been set to “inactive” or “rain” mode.
 Switch this to active mode.